-Caregivers may be parents, siblings, extended family or non-family members.
+Caregivers may be parents, siblings, extended family, or non-family members and must reside in the same home as the person for whom they are caring.
 Caregivers can not be a spouse or legal guardian (a parent of a minor child or court appointed of an adult).
-Caregivers must reside in the same home as the person they are caring for.

 Mariano Gonzalez, Director of Shared Living and AFC, at firstname.lastname@example.org